Search Engines:

 for stem in queryStems:

-if stem in field in termvector:
+if stem in termvector:

 score += BM25 term score for stem